mukhtar-github/beginners-guide-to-react/setup/setup.md

 ReactDOM.render(<App />, document.getElementById('root'))
 ```

 Here's another little demo that I have at the bottom of this file.
 I'm just going to uncomment that.
 We'll save this.
 We'll get a refresh.
 In this example, we have those items.
 Every 1,000 milliseconds, we have this interval that shuffles those items and triggers a re-render with that shuffled version of the items.
 We randomize the items every time.
+We have three versions of this, one that renders those items as inputs without a key, another that renders those items with inputs with the key of index, and then the last that renders those items with an appropriate key.

 ```javascript
 <script type="text/babel">